 Welcome Readers!
 In my reading and research, I often find fascinating pieces of information.
-From the diaries of Ma Huan (1424, ancient Malaysia) in Gavin Menzies’ book, 1421 – The Year China Discovered America, we find the following facts about the coconut.
+Today, I have the following facts to share with you about the coconut.

 10 Uses for the Coconut